Sanmoy1/QuickRead/README.md

 - Detailed article view
 - Share and read full articles

+## Firebase Authentication
+The app uses Firebase Authentication to manage user accounts.
+Users can sign up and log in using their email and password.
+The authentication flow includes:
+- **Sign Up**: New users can create an account by providing an email and password.
+- **Login**: Existing users can log in to their accounts.
+- **Logout**: Users can log out, which clears their authentication state.

 ## 📸 Screenshots

 Here are some screenshots of the app in action: